Does your dog want to wear clothes or accessories?

 • Free, natural movement: Make sure your pup can walk, run, stretch, and play without restriction.

 • No biting, chewing, or pawing at their clothes: It can be natural for your dog to investigate their new fit with their mouths at first.
-But they shouldn't keep trying to remove their costume — that's a sign they're not enjoying having it on.
+But they shouldn't keep trying to remove their costume.
+That's a sign they're not enjoying having it on.

 • Minimal stress signals: Each dog expresses their body language a bit differently.
 Some things to watch out for are lots of yawning, lip licking, "whale eye" (where you can see the whites of their eyes), and a tucked tail.
 If you notice lots of stress (also called calming) signals, it's time to revisit your conditioning process more slowly or decide on a different, less intense costume altogether.